 Ladies and gentlemen, are you ready for a Sorting Ceremony?
-Over the last week, I’ve been sharing a series of selected songs from the musical that embody the spirit of the four Hogwarts Houses.
-Now, I’d like to celebrate that the smash-hit Broadway musical Hamilton is finally streaming on Disney+ by Sorting ten characters.
+Over the last week, we’ve been sharing a series of selected songs from the musical that embody the spirit of the four Hogwarts Houses.
+Now, we’d like to celebrate that the smash-hit Broadway musical Hamilton is finally streaming on Disney+ by Sorting ten characters.

-I’m not the first and certainly won’t be the last to throw my Sorting into the mix.
-In 2016, Emma Watson sat down with the genius behind the show and Harry Potter fan, Lin Manuel Miranda, to Sort a few favorites from Hamilton.
-I agree with some, but not all, of their conclusions.
+We’re not the first and certainly, won’t be the last to throw our sat down with the genius behind the show, Harry Potter fan, Lin Manuel Miranda, to Sort a few favorites from Hamilton.
+We agree with some, but not all, of their conclusions.

 1. King George III

 George appears in checkpoints throughout the play commenting on the young nation’s struggles.
 He’s obsessed with his power over his colonial empire, insisting that the people fighting back belong to him.
 By exhibiting very little humanity, he becomes the play’s Voldemort.
 He undeniably fits in Slytherin.

 Mulligan is a tailor working undercover spying on the British government.
 He risks his life to smuggle valuable information gained from his ignorant clients.
 Though just about everyone in Act 1 is fighting in the war, to us it seems that Mulligan is one who exhibits some of the most tremendous courage.
 That is why we Sorted him into Gryffindor.